Contrary to popular belief, diamonds are not the only gem in town when it comes to engagement ring options.

 Though they are stunning and are never a poor choice if you covet diamonds, there are many engagement rings without diamonds that are equally as lovely for those that prefer something more unique.

+So if you are looking for non diamond engagement rings, you have come to the right place.
 Keep reading for some suggestions on the best non-diamond engagement ring options available on the market today.

 Moissanite Engagement Rings